Weddings don’t have to be cancelled — discover how real couples are keeping things intimate with our tips for throwing your own “minimony”.

 What about decor?

 A smaller ceremony doesn’t mean you have to cut corners on your wedding decor.
-Companies like Wedding in a Box make it easy to rent everything you need for an intimate gathering, from the table linens to place settings — they’ll even take care of your invitations!
+Companies make it easy to rent everything you need for an intimate gathering, from the table linens to place settings — they’ll even take care of your invitations!

 Or, you could get creative and ask your guests to each bring their own place settings for a fun and completely unique mixed-and-matched tablescape.
 Keep in mind, for an outdoor minimony, nature can make a beautiful, effortless backdrop to your celebration.